 This model, often called Gleicher’s Formula, provides a way to assess the relative strengths affecting the likely success of organizational change efforts.
 The formula suggests that, in order for successful change to occur, dissatisfaction with the current state (D), a desired future vision (V), and the concrete first steps (F) must be stronger than the natural resistance to change (R).
 Dissatisfaction, vision, and first steps must be combined to overcome the natural resistance to change if organizational change is to occur.
 If any of these three ingredients is absent or present in a weakened state, resistance to change will dominate and change will not occur.

-The desire to lose weight provides a relatable illustration of this principle.
+The desire to lose weight provides a relatable illustration of this principle related to successful change.
 Many have the desire for weight loss, yet these individuals frequently encounter significant obstacles and are unable to overcome resistance to change.
 This keeps individuals stuck in an undesirable current state.

 As a personal example, after my third son was born, I decided it was time to lose the extra weight accumulated from my three pregnancies.
 I had a desired future vision.
 I visualized myself in a fabulous dress I wore before delivering my first child.
 I imagined how great I would feel in the morning as I got dressed.
 I also knew the exact steps I needed to take to get there: I needed to eat fewer calories and exercise three to four times a week.